Rosanna86/Rosanna86/README.md

 * I'm a graphic designer by heart but discovered a new passion: programming. ❤️‍🔥

+*  I love to solve problems, work in teams, learn new skills and tools.

 * Currently studying at [Technigo](https://www.technigo.io/).
 A 24 week Bootcamp where we have a new projects each week where we learn new tools and skills. 💡

 * Here are some of the technologies that we are learning: HTML, CSS, JavaScript, API:s, Git, NPM, React, JSX, React Native, React Redux, Node.js 🛠️